openbmc/openbmc/poky/documentation/ref-manual/variables.rst

       This next example assumes a Git repository.
 By default, Git repositories are cloned to ``${WORKDIR}/git`` during
       :ref:`ref-tasks-fetch`.
 Since this path is different
-      from the default value of ``S``, you must set it specifically so the source can be located::
+      from the default value of :term:`S`, you must set it specifically so the source can be located::

          SRC_URI = "git://path/to/repo.git"